8 Best Baseball Tryout Drills

 This baseball hitting drill is specifically designed to improve hand speed in players.

-1. Have the player stand at home plate in their athletic batting stance.
+1. Have the player stand at home plate in an athletic batting stance.

-2. The coach is set up to the side of the player.
+2. The coach will stand to one side of the player.

-1. The players assume their batting stance, ensuring they are in an athletic position and relaxed.
+3. The players assume their batting stance, ensuring they are in an athletic position with a relaxed grip on the bat.

 5. Baseball Pitching Drill: The Three-Minute Drill